leafo/tableshape/tableshape/ext/json_schema.md

 # `tableshape.ext.json_schema`

 `tableshape.ext.json_schema` is an extension for generating JSON Schema from a useful subset of tableshape types.
+Note that extension modules are not fully finalized and may have breaking changes in future updates.

 It is intended for cases where a tableshape type should be exposed to another system, such as a JavaScript interface that wants argument metadata.

 This module does not try to provide a complete 1:1 mapping between tableshape and JSON Schema.
 The goal is to communicate the high-level intent of common types in a form that is useful to downstream consumers.

 ## Requiring The Module